 Within a couple of days we’re in the heart of the mountains.
 I love the simple mountain living, an opportunity for escaping the ‘rat race’ and quietening my frenetic, internal chatter – no TV, no phones, no internet, no distractions – chill time; wood-burning stoves, and solar showers; no cars, no buses – hoofing it – always, on foot, and a good book to bunk down with at the end of the day, reading by headtorch.

-Nepal is an unforgetable destination and that’s why we’re planning another trip for October this year – 2017…
+Nepal is an unforgettable destination and that’s why we’re planning another trip – the Everest Base Camp Trek (EBC Trek) – for October this year, 2017…

 The following pictures are from the 2012 trip